alexmason81/ChromeImgHider/README.md

 This is released under the MIT license.

-#### Libraries

-It currently depends on the jQuery 2.14 library (included) which is also under the MIT license.

 #### Instructions

 This is an unpublished Chrome extension.
 Follow the guide here to install: [Load the extension](https://developer.chrome.com/extensions/getstarted#unpacked)